Reviews You Can Rely On

 Scanning Performance

 A scan is useless if it isn't legible, which is why we ranked scanning performance as the most important metric in our tests, contributing 35% to the overall scores.
-Our first step in finding the best model is to assess the quality of each model's scans.
+Our first step in finding the best scanner is to assess the quality of each model's scans.
 Our testing focuses on printed type, handwritten notes, and receipts.
 In this round of tests, we found that every model could generally produce great-looking text, with a few exceptions.
 However, differences were apparent regarding how well each model could render color documents.
 These days, it is more common to want to print a digital photo, but occasionally, you need to digitize a printed photograph.
 Document scanners haven't traditionally been ideal for photos, but we still test their capabilities by scanning some images to see how well each model performs in that capacity.
 We then grade each model based on the scan clarity and color accuracy.

 The Fujitsu ScanSnap iX1600 earned one of the top spots in our scan quality tests.
 It produces crystal clear characters on an entirely white background, renders text documents and graphs to near perfection, and does a surprisingly good job scanning photos and maintaining accurate colors and composition.
 However, it didn't earn a perfect score because it can occasionally make some images look oversaturated.